 In addition to filing claims online or over the phone, Nationwide allows you to start a claim through its Nationwide mobile app, where you can also upload photos of damage to your home or property.

 Nationwide earned an above industry-average score of on the most recent J.D.
 Power Property Claims Satisfaction Study, putting above many of its competitors when it comes to claims happiness.
-That includes all aspects of the claims process, from how easy is to reach an adjsuter to satisfaction with the payout.
+That includes all aspects of the claims process, from how easy is to reach an adjuster to satisfaction with the payout.

 However Nationwide wasn't quite in the top-tier for claims satisfaction, and homeowners looking for the most premium customer service and claims handling may not be satisfied.